jbeejones/okidoki-website/docs/documentation-generator-comparison.md

 ```

 **Workflow:** Write markdown files in `/docs` folder, add Handlebars helpers like `\{{alert}}`, `\{{badge}}`, and `\{{#tabs}}` for rich content.
 The magic is in the simplicity - no configuration files, no build processes to learn, just markdown with helpful extras.
 Run `okidoki generate` and deploy the `/dist` folder anywhere.

 ---

+## Popular Comparisons

+### VitePress vs Docusaurus
+**VitePress** wins for speed and simplicity with Vue-based projects, while **Docusaurus** excels for feature-rich React ecosystems needing versioning and enterprise features.

+### VitePress vs MkDocs
+**VitePress** offers modern Vue integration and lightning-fast builds, while **MkDocs** provides the beautiful Material Design theme and deeper Python ecosystem integration.

+### Docusaurus vs MkDocs
+**Docusaurus** suits React teams needing advanced features like i18n and versioning, while **MkDocs** is perfect for Python projects wanting the stunning Material theme with simpler setup.

+### GitBook vs Docusaurus
+**GitBook** excels for collaborative team editing with non-technical contributors, while **Docusaurus** is better for developer-centric teams wanting full customization control.

+### Nextra vs Docusaurus
+**Nextra** integrates seamlessly with existing Next.js applications and offers simpler setup, while **Docusaurus** provides more documentation-specific features and a larger ecosystem.

+### Slate vs Other Tools
+**Slate** is unmatched for API documentation with its three-column layout and multi-language code examples, while general documentation tools like **VitePress** or **Docusaurus** are better for comprehensive product documentation.

+---